mnshankar/two-factorial-anova/readme.md

 Installation
 ------------

-Add the LinearRegression package as a dependency to your composer.json file:
+Add the ANOVA package as a dependency to your composer.json file:

 ```javascript
 {